-Holding Companies who use Sweatshop Labor Accountable
+Holding Companies Who Use Sweatshop Labor Accountable

 First let us look at some examples.
-In India, a burgeoning telemarketing workforce is emerging to manage credit accounts for all kinds of business including cell phones and internet servers.
+In India, a burgeoning telemarketing workforce is emerging to manage credit accounts for all kinds of business, including cell phones and internet servers.
 These workers are often paid 100 rupees a month, far less than the several hundred a month corporations have to pay on-shore.
 The rupee conversion of this amount to US currency amounts to about a dollar and 50 cents.
 As a result, telemarketing jobs went off-shore and unemployment resulted at home.
-Also in India, child labor abounds where children are forced to manufacture stuffed animals, tourist trinkets, holiday themed commodities and other items.
+In India, children are forced to manufacture stuffed animals, tourist trinkets, holiday themed commodities and other items.
 Sometimes children work as slaves and have to fend for themselves after work.
 They are recruited off the streets from among the desperately poor and the homeless with promises of wealth and an escape from misery only to find a new misery.
 Worldwide there are tens of millions still working as slaves.

 The Rio Grande River that separates Texas from Mexico demarcates two worlds.
 On the Texas side, where people attempt to escape into the US, the living standard is high.
-On the Mexican side there is squalor and pollution everywhere.
+On the Mexican side, there is squalor and pollution everywhere.
 Yet there are huge factories making parts for cars and appliances that are part of the NAFTA free trade agreement.
 Surrounding these are sprawling shanty towns wallowing in factory pollution and raw sewage.
 People here do jobs formerly done in the US that were shipped south of the Rio Grande in order to cut labor costs and avoid strict environmental standards that exist in the US.
-The heavy pollution is just across the Rio Grande, drifting across into the US and does not respect such fictitious boundaries as a narrow river.
+The heavy pollution is just across the Rio Grande, drifting across into the US.
+It does not respect such fictitious boundaries as a narrow river.
 Even though the Mexicans have jobs here, they still wanted to escape north in order to find a menial job at better pay.

 We Have Home Grown Sweatshops as Well and you may Have Eaten There!

 There are workers in Nigeria and other African countries who mine diamonds or work in oil fields that are paid so little that they have to hunt for food after work.
-In Nigeria, the Shell Oil Co polluted the waterways and land, poisoning the fish and food the workers relied on.
-When an environmental protest was launched, twelve protesters were rounded up, tried and hung on a criminal pretext.
+In Nigeria, the Shell Oil Company polluted the waterways and land, poisoning the fish and food the workers relied on.
+When an environmental protest was launched, 12 protesters were rounded up, tried and hung on a criminal pretext.
 Pollution continued until the international community stepped in.

 Companies that rely on sweat shop labor and pollute the world environment have to be held accountable.
 This is done first by revealing their activities to the world at large.
 This can be a risky business as it was in Nigeria.
-Nevertheless, the revelation such as in Nigeria, at least can get the company involved in cleaning up their act.
+Nevertheless, the revelation such as in Nigeria can at least get the company involved in cleaning up their act.

 But to hold these companies accountable also includes holding domestic corporations and governments accountable, especially when deals like NAFTA, APEC, TILMA and the like are drafted for the specific purpose of cutting costs by any means.
 Most of these acts are already in place and have allowed for the deplorable conditions we see just south of the Rio Grande and the lack of manufacturing jobs domestically.
 Carbon credits that are traded are a mere dodge to avoid the expense of cleaning up ones act home and abroad.
-It is cheaper to pay for credits from a non polluting region to a heavily polluting one.
-Closed factories emit little pollution and continue exist for the purpose of carbon credit swaps.
+It is cheaper to pay for credits from a non-polluting region to a heavily polluting one.
+Closed factories emit little pollution and continue to exist for the purpose of carbon credit swaps.

 Using sweat shop labor has to be made unprofitable and this is done by an international boycott pending improving the manufacturing plant to suitable conditions and paying a living wage to their employees conditioned on costs in the region.
 The boycott can also force the companies involved to clean up their act as the pollution ultimately influences all of us.
 In this regard alone, China and India are now the worst offenders and are in dire need of meeting basic environmental standards.
 But in the profit seeking mode of production, such demands will more likely close a sweatshop door, creating unemployment and cause relocation of the plant than to create better circumstances for the workers and environment.